 Most of the configuration items are performed in the Routing Element.
-Click on Routing in the Elements column shown above to bring up the Introduction to Network Routing Policy screen.
+Click on Routing in the Elements column shown above to bring up the Administration of Session Manager Routing Policies screen.

 6.2.
 Administer SIP Domain

 Create a SIP domain for each domain for which Session Manager will need to be aware in order to route calls.
 Expand Elements > Routing and select Domains from the left navigation menu, click New (not shown).
 Enter the following values and use default values for remaining fields.